 • Installing xarray (2023.10.1)

-Which will then show up in the pyproject.toml file:
+This addition will then be reflected in the pyproject.toml file:

 [tool.poetry.dependencies]